GoogleCloudPlatform/gcp-service-broker/docs/brokerpak-specification.md

-# Brokerpak specification
+# Brokerpak V1 specification

-This document will explain how to create a new `brokerpak`.
+This document will explain how to create a new brokerpak.

 A brokerpak is comprised of a versioned Terraform binary and providers for one or more platform, a manifest, one or more service definitions, and source code.
+Here are the contents of an example brokerpak:

 ```
 MODE        SIZE      NAME